Possession of a Firearm

 Floyd County, GA | January 11, 2000

-At 7:19 pm on January 11, 2000, Rome-Floyd County 911 dispatched an ambulance to the scene of a single vehicle accident on Hwy 27, which runs between Rome and Cedartown, GA.
-The driver, 21 year old Isaac Dawkins, was rushed to the hospital.
-X-rays would later reveal that Isaac had been shot in the head; he died shortly thereafter.
-Police initially identified Joey Watkins was a suspect, since Joey had admittedly driven past the wreck scene that night, and Joey and Isaac both previously had argued over a girl named Brianne that they each dated on separate occasions.
-The Rome Police Department eventually ruled Joey out as a suspect.
+At 7:19 pm on January 11, 2000, Rome-Floyd County 911 dispatched an ambulance to the scene of a single-vehicle accident on Hwy 27, which runs between Rome and Cedartown, GA.
+The driver, 21-year-old Isaac Dawkins, was rushed to the hospital.
+X-rays would later reveal that Isaac had been shot in the head while he was driving; he died shortly thereafter.
+Police initially identified Joey Watkins as a suspect, since Joey had admittedly driven past the wreck scene that night, and Joey and Isaac both previously had argued over a girl named Brianne that they each dated on separate occasions.
+After conducting an investigation, the Rome Police Department eventually ruled Joey out as a suspect.

-After months with little progress on the case, the victim’s family successfully petitioned to have Sergeant Stanley Sutton and Floyd County Police Department take over the case.
-Although a very similar shooting had occurred a few miles away, and within minutes of when police first received reports of Isaac’s accident, and although Joey had a confirmed alibi, police zeroed in on Joey Watkins.
+After months with little progress on the case, the victim’s family successfully petitioned to have Sergeant Stanley Sutton of the Floyd County Police Department take over the case.
+Although a very similar shooting had occurred a few miles away, and within minutes of when police first received reports of Isaac’s accident, and although Joey had an alibi, Sutton zeroed in on Joey Watkins.
 One day after taking over the case, the Floyd County Police Department posted $10,000 reward posters throughout the jail; the first jailhouse informant came forward within hours.